-The Office of Assessment and Accreditation will offer training to assessment liaisons and program faculty about effective assessment practices.
+The Office of Academic Planning and Assessment will offer training to assessment liaisons and program faculty about effective assessment practices.
 They will publish the annual calendar of due dates for plans and reports and provide templates and other assessment resources through their website and email.
 In addition to maintaining a central repository for assessment plans, they will also review these documents for compliance with standards, provide feedback to assessment liaisons on necessary changes, and report to the Senior Vice President and Provost concerning policy compliance and opportunities for process improvement.
-OAA will complete a summary report which will be submitted to the Senior Vice President and Provost in addition to including assessment plans in the institution’s accreditation report when applicable.
+OAPA will complete a summary report which will be submitted to the Senior Vice President and Provost in addition to including assessment plans in the institution’s accreditation report when applicable.

 Academic Program: A formal course of study that leads to a degree.

 Administrative Unit: An organization with a mission that does not include offering credit-bearing courses that lead to a degree, but instead provides services and operational support to fulfill the University's mission.

 Assessment Plan: A document that articulates the program or unit's mission, the intended outcomes of its work, methods to be used to measure these outcomes, and targets for determining success.